apache/cassandra/src/java/org/apache/cassandra/db/tries/MemtableTrie.md

 1C - 1F|mid-cell for leading 11|00000000 NONE

 Both `0x51C` and `0x51F` are valid pointers in this cell.
 The former refers to the plain split node, the latter to its content-augmented version.
-The only difference between the two is the result of a call to `Node.content()`.
+The only difference between the two is the result of a call to `content()`.

 ![graph](MemtableTrie.md.g4.svg)